King Returns To Jordan After Participating In 79Th UNGA

 In Maryland, the King met with Governor Wes Moore and a group of CEOs and representatives of US companies and universities to discuss investment opportunities and bolstering economic cooperation between Jordan and the United States.

-Her Majesty Queen Rania Al Abdullah and His Royal Highness Prince Hashem bin Abdullah II accompanied His Majesty on the visit.
+Her Majesty Queen Rania Abdullah and HRH Prince Hashem accompanied His Majesty on the visit.

 Legal Disclaimer: